mre/endler.dev/content/2025/paolo/index.md

 On closer inspection of the damage, Paolo kept finding the same mistakes:
 Pipes not properly sealed, joints not aligned correctly, leaks that were only temporarily fixed with instant glue -- it was a messy job.
-From time to time the machine would even add extra parts that seemingly had no purpose.
-For example, it would add another pipe that ended nowhere, or a valve that didn't connect to anything.
+From time to time the machine would even add extra parts that seemingly had no purpose: it would add pipes that ended nowhere, or a valve that didn't connect to anything.
 These parts would not cause any problems, but were hallmarks of bad craftsmanship.
-One time Paolo even noticed that the machine decided to paint a pipe in bright pink and use a glittery sealant for now good reason.
-Over time, Paolo noticed the signs that the machine did the job.
+Over time, Paolo recognized these as signs of the machine at work; it was like a fingerprint.

 Paolo realized that while the machine was fast, it wasn't perfect.
 He called Mario and told him what he found.
 Mario knew about the issues: "I told it to fix it, but it didn't work right.
 Even when I asked it multiple times and when I was very polite."
+And, even worse: "one time I looked a way for a moment and the machine started to remodel the bathroom!
+It added a new sink that wasn't there before."

 Paolo asked why he didn't just fix it himself.
 "I can't."
 Mario said, "I don't know how to do it without the machine."